krwarner/research-blog-starter/README.story.md

 #### JavaScript utilties

-In the folder `src/js/utils` there a are a bunch of handy helper JS functions.
+In the folder `src/js/utils` there are a bunch of handy helper JS functions.

 - `dom.js`: Super minimial wrapper on basic vanilla dom selection for convenience and cross-browser.
 - `is-mobile.js`: Device sniffing to detect if on mobile hardware.